OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 SD-P1
 ```

+>The P1 in the name means partition #1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as `SD-P1`, `SD-P2`, and so on.

 For more options on changing how your MicroSD card is mounted, refer to the [USB Storage](#changing-the-default-mount-point) article.

 // TODO: see wording change above - didn't like the "See such and such section"